Please Keep Watching. I Know It's Hard.

 Because pediatric cancer is not biased- it doesn't pick and choose.
 One day, you could wake up in my shoes.

-Yet, this wishful thinking doesn't do us any favors.
 This desire to only see pediatric cancer as cute bald, smiling children on TV, doesn't help us.
 We need to open our eyes, because so many of our babies are not reaching the light at the end of the tunnel.
 They are not making it.
 They are not okay even when their hair grows back and their scars fade.
 Their burden is lifelong and can be hard to spot.
 So, we need to remember that in order to fix something, we must first SEE the problem, the REAL PROBLEM.

 Thank you for seeing the problem.
 Please keep watching.
 I know it's hard.